 Stemless Riedel wine glasses are the perfect souvenir from Austria.
 The recipient of some Riedel O wine tumblers from the original factory in Kufstein will thank you for bringing them a useful gift for a change.
 They will be used often which means you will be remembered often.

 Because they have no fragile stems, the Riedel O tumblers are less likely to break in transit.
-There are also some very nice gift boxes for stemless wine glasses to put them in.
+There are also some very nice to put them in.
 I’m sure you’ll be thanked for many years to come.

 Disclosure: My content is intended to help you plan the best trip to Tyrol and Austria.
 Where appropriate, I include affiliate links in blog posts or pages to help you access relevant services, attractions, and products.
 I may earn a small commission, at no additional cost to you, to help me maintain the blog if you click through and make a purchase.
 All support is appreciated!